learning-layers/TagRec/README.md

  address = {New York, NY, USA},
 }`

+D. Kowald, E. Lacic, and C. Trattner.
+[Tagrec:Towards a standardized tag recommender benchmarking framework](http://www.christophtrattner.info/pubs/ht241-kowald.pdf).
+In Proceedings of the 25th ACM Conference on Hypertext and Social Media, HT'14, New York, NY, USA, 2014.
+ACM.

+_Bibtex:_
+`@inproceedings{Kowald2014TagRec,
+ author = {Kowald, Dominik and Lacic, Emanuel and Trattner, Christoph}, title = {TagRec: Towards A Standardized Tag Recommender Benchmarking Framework}, booktitle = {Proceedings of the 25th ACM Conference on Hypertext and Social Media}, series = {HT '14}, year = {2014}, isbn = {978-1-4503-2263-8}, location = {Santiago de Chile, Chile}, publisher = {ACM}, address = {New York, NY, USA},
+}`

 ## References
+* C. Trattner, D. Kowald, P. Seitlinger, S. Kopeinik, S. and T. Ley: [Modeling Activation Processes in Human Memory to Predict the Use of Tags in Social Bookmarking Systems](http://www.christophtrattner.info/pubs/bll_journal_final.pdf), Journal of Web Science, 2016.
+* S. Larrain, C. Trattner, D. Parra, E. Graells-Garrido and K. Norvag: [Good Times Bad Times: A Study on Recency Effects in Collaborative Filtering for Social Tagging](http://www.christophtrattner.info/pubs/recsys2015b.pdf), In Proceedings of the 9th ACM Conference on Recommender Systems (RecSys 2015), ACM, New York, NY, USA, 2015.
 * P. Seitlinger, D. Kowald, S. Kopeinik, I. Hasani-Mavriqi, T. Ley, and Elisabeth Lex: [Attention Please!
 A Hybrid Resource Recommender Mimicking Attention-Interpretation Dynamics](http://arxiv.org/pdf/1501.07716v1.pdf).
 In Proc. of WWW'2015 Companion.
 ACM.
 2015
 * D. Kowald, S. Kopeinik, P. Seitinger, T. Ley, D. Albert, and C. Trattner: [Refining Frequency-Based Tag Reuse Predictions by Means of Time and Semantic Context](http://www.christophtrattner.info/pubs/msm7_kowald.pdf).
 In Mining, Modeling, and Recommending 'Things' in Social Media, Lecture Notes in Computer Science, Vol. 8940, Springer, 2015a.
 * D. Kowald, P. Seitinger, S. Kopeinik, T. Ley, and C. Trattner: [Forgetting the Words but Remembering the Meaning: Modeling Forgetting in a Verbal and Semantic Tag Recommender](http://www.christophtrattner.info/pubs/msm8_kowald.pdf).
 In Mining, Modeling, and Recommending 'Things' in Social Media, Lecture Notes in Computer Science, Vol. 8940, Springer, 2015b.
 * D. Kowald, P. Seitlinger, C. Trattner, and T. Ley.
 [Long Time No See: The Probability of Reusing Tags as a Function of Frequency and Recency](http://www2014.kr/wp-content/uploads/2014/05/companion_p463.pdf).
 In Proceedings of the 23rd international conference on World Wide Web Companion, WWW '14, ACM, New York, NY, USA, 2014.
 * E. Lacic, D. Kowald, P. Seitlinger, C. Trattner, and D. Parra.
 [Recommending Items in Social Tagging Systems Using Tag and Time Information](http://www.christophtrattner.info/pubs/sp2014.pdf).
 In Proceedings of the 1st Social Personalization Workshop co-located with the 25th ACM Conference on Hypertext and Social Media, HT'14, ACM, New York, NY, USA, 2014.
 * P. Seitlinger, D. Kowald, C. Trattner, and T. Ley.: [Recommending Tags with a Model of Human Categorization](http://www.christophtrattner.info/pubs/cikm2013.pdf).
 In Proceedings of The ACM International Conference on Information and Knowledge Management (CIKM 2013), ACM, New York, NY, USA, 2013.
-* S. Larrain, C. Trattner, D. Parra, E. Graells-Garrido and K. Norvag: [Good Times Bad Times: A Study on Recency Effects in Collaborative Filtering for Social Tagging](http://www.christophtrattner.info/pubs/recsys2015b.pdf), In Proceedings of the 9th ACM Conference on Recommender Systems (RecSys 2015), ACM, New York, NY, USA, 2015.
 * A. Hotho, R. Jäschke, C. Schmitz, and G. Stumme.
 Information retrieval in folksonomies: Search and ranking.
 In The semantic web: research and applications, pages 411–426.
 Springer, 2006.
 * L. Zhang, J. Tang, and M. Zhang.
 Integrating temporal usage pattern into personalized tag prediction.
 In Web Technologies and Applications, pages 354–365.
 Springer, 2012.
 * R. Jäschke, L. Marinho, A. Hotho, L. Schmidt-Thieme, and G. Stumme.
 Tag recommendations in folksonomies.
 In Knowledge Discovery in Databases: PKDD 2007, pages 506–514.
 Springer, 2007.